sheikxm/AI-Powered-CRM/README.md

 cd frontend
 npm run dev
 The frontend will be available at http://localhost:3000 and the backend will be running on http://localhost:5000.

+###Future Plans
+We’re working on adding more advanced features such as:

+AI-Powered Lead Scoring: Automatically assess and score leads based on their interactions and data.
+Customer Sentiment Analysis: Use NLP to gauge customer sentiment and improve interactions.
+Sales Predictions: Implement machine learning models to predict sales trends and outcomes.
+We’re excited about the potential of this AI-powered CRM and will continue to expand its capabilities over time!

+Contributing
+We welcome contributions from the community!
+If you would like to contribute to the project, please fork the repository and create a pull request.
+Make sure to follow our code of conduct and contribution guidelines.